 A VHT STA that is a member of a VHT BSS with a 160 or 80+80 MHz operating channel width shall not transmit a 160 or 80+80 MHz VHT PPDU that does not use the primary 80 MHz channel and the secondary 80 MHz channel of the BSS, except for a 160 or 80+80 MHz VHT PPDU transmission on an off-channel TDLS direct link.(#5022)

-A VHT STA shall not transmit to a VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in(#4707) the HT Capabilities element, VHT Capabilities element, or Operating Mode Notification(#5096) frame most recently received from that VHT STA.
+A VHT STA shall not transmit to a VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in(#4707) the HT Capabilities element or VHT Capabilities element received from that VHT STA.

 Except in the case of a TDLS off-channel direct-link (which is independently constrained by 10.22.6.3), a STA shall not transmit a PPDU with a TXVECTOR parameter CH_BANDWIDTH indicating a channel bandwidth that is wider than the BSS operating channel width.